joshenoy/YNABReportGenerator/README.md

 # YNABReportGenerator

-Generate a weekly report for of YNAB transactions
+Generate a weekly report of YNAB transactions and send it to Discord